vinisalazar/BioProv/paper/paper.md

 # Summary

-In an era where it can be argued that all biology is computational biology [@Markowetz2017], it is increasingly important to properly manage computational analyses and data to ensure the reproducibility of *in silico* experiments.
-A major aspect of best practices in scientific computing [@wilson2017good] is managing the **provenance** of data.
-The World Wide Web Consortium (W3C) Provenance Working Group defines provenance as ["a record that describes the people, institutions, entities, and activities involved in producing, influencing, or delivering a piece of data or a thing"](https://www.w3.org/TR/prov-overview/) [@Groth2013].
+In an era where it can be argued that all biology is computational biology [@Markowetz2017], properly managing computational analyses and data is crucial to ensure the reproducibility of *in silico* experiments.
+A major aspect of best practices in scientific computing is managing the **provenance** of data [@wilson2017good].
+The World Wide Web Consortium (W3C) Provenance Working Group defines provenance as "a record that describes the people, institutions, entities, and activities involved in producing, influencing, or delivering a piece of data or a thing" [@Groth2013].

 Therefore, for bioinformatics workflows (BWFs), where there are usually numerous, and many times complex, steps in data processing, capturing and storing provenance rapidly becomes a challenge.
-This provenance data should not only be intelligible to humans, but structured and machine-readable; this is fundamental to ensure reproducibility in present and future research in bioinformatics and many other fields of scientific research [@Kanwal2017; @Pasquier2017].
-A proposed standard for interoperability of provenance data is the [W3C-PROV data model](https://www.w3.org/TR/prov-dm/), specifically designed to share provenance data across the web.
-However, modelling BWFs with the W3C-PROV standard can be costly to both researchers writing and performing the analyses and developers responsible for storing information about these workflows in web systems.
-We introduce BioProv as a library that aims to facilitate the creation of W3C-PROV compliant documents for BWFs, capturing the provenance of the workflow steps between different users and computing environments.
+This provenance data should not only be comprehensible to humans, but structured and queryable; this is to ensure reproducibility in present and future research in bioinformatics and many other fields of scientific research [@Kanwal2017; @Pasquier2017].
+A proposed standard for interoperability of provenance data is the [W3C-PROV data model](https://www.w3.org/TR/prov-dm/), specifically designed to share provenance data across the web and among diverse applications and systems.
+Modelling BWFs with the W3C-PROV standard, however, can be costly to both researchers writing and performing the analyses and developers responsible for storing information about these workflows.
+While some workflow systems offer provenance capture in a W3C-PROV compliant format, this usually must be done manually, i.e. the user must specify all the data to be captured.
+We introduce BioProv as a library that aims to facilitate the creation of W3C-PROV compliant documents) for BWFs, automatically capturing the provenance of workflow steps between different users and computing environments.

+# W3C-PROV
+The W3C-PROV standard is endorsed by the [World Wide Web Consortium (W3C)](https://www.w3.org/Consortium), the leading global community for web standards.
+It divides provenance data into three separate views (\autoref{fig:w3c-prov}): the data flow view, comprised of **entities**, that are any physical, digital or conceptual *thing*; the process flow view, that focuses on **activities**, that are *processes* that happen over time and act upon or with entities, either by consuming, processing, using, or generating them; and the responsibility view, that concerns the assignment of **agents** that are responsible for entities, activities, or other agents.
+These three elements of provenance have a set of seven relations between them, that can be further described by *relation patterns*.
+For a full introduction to the W3C-PROV standard, we recommend @Groth2013.

+![Schematic view of the W3C-PROV data model.
+Adapted from @Groth2013.
+\label{fig:w3c-prov}](figures/w3c-prov.png){ width=50% }

 # Statement of need

 BioProv is a Python library for **generating provenance documents of bioinformatics workflows.**
-Presently, there are excellent, freely available tools for both orchestrating scientific workflows [@Koster2012; @DiTommaso2017] and capturing and storing provenance data during workflow runtime [@Silva2018; @Khan2019].
+Presently, there are many freely available tools for both managing scientific workflows [@afgan2018galaxy; @hull2006taverna; @Vivian2017; @Koster2012; @DiTommaso2017] and capturing and storing provenance data during workflow runtime [@Silva2018; @Khan2019].
+The challenge of provenance capture in the field of bioinformatics has been characterized and is standing for more than a decade [@Stevens2007].
+Several studies have been able to implement solutions that model BWFs and adequately capture and store provenance data [@Ocana2014; @Ocana2015; @DePaula2013].
-However, to the best of our knowledge, there is not yet any library that specializes in capturing the provenance of BWFs.
+However, to the best of our knowledge, there is not yet any software library that *specializes* in capturing the provenance of BWFs.
-Some of these workflow management systems provide reports such as execution trace or graph, but these reports are not W3C-PROV compatible and/or are not serializable, and the collection of domain-specific information usually must be collected by the user with an *ad hoc* approach.
+In the case of workflow management systems, they provide execution reports such as execution trace or graph, but these documents are not usually W3C-PROV compatible and/or are not serializable, or the collection of domain-specific information must be collected by the user with an *ad hoc* approach.
-This can be very costly to both users and developers of BWFs looking to collect provenance data, as much effort can be spent in modelling these workflows in a satisfactory data structure that can be easily updated during runtime [@DePaula2013].
+Domain-specific data are particularly relevant in BWFs, as they can be used to help researchers make decisions and steer workflow parameters during runtime [@Costa2013].
+They refer to metadata that are characteristic of biological data formats, e.g. the distribution of the length of sequences in a nucleotide sequence file, or the number of nodes in a phylogenetic tree file.
+Implementing a system to capture these data can be very costly to both users and developers of BWFs, as most provenance capture software are generic and do not support, for example, parsing of biological data formats.
+This may imply the need to either manually develop specific parsing solutions for the files involved or to create database schemas that support domain-specific data.
 BioProv attempts to fill this gap, by providing features that allow capturing W3C-PROV compatible provenance data and support the specificities of bioinformatics applications.